segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 [Facebook Conversions API](https://developers.facebook.com/docs/marketing-api/conversions-api) allows advertisers to send events from their servers directly to Facebook.
 Server-Side events are linked to a pixel and are processed like browser pixel events.
 This means that Server-Side events are used in measurement, reporting, and optimization in the same way as browser pixel events.

+> info "Destination name change"
-!
-Facebook Conversions API used to be called Facebook Pixel Server-Side.
+> Facebook Conversions API was renamed from Facebook Pixel Server-Side.

 ### Other Facebook Destinations Supported by Segment